 The Behavior Medicine Section offers training, consultations and referrals in behavioral medicine and neurological electrodiagnostics for DoD veterinarians by a board-certified animal behaviorist.

-A three and one-half day Behavior Medicine Short Course (AKO password protected) will be conducted three times a year for DoD veterinarians wishing to improve their knowledge and skills in behavioral medicine.
+A three and one-half day Behavior Medicine Short Course (AKO password protected) will be conducted for VCOs enrolled in the First Year Graduate Veterinary Education (FYGVE) program at their duty sites and at the DoDMWDVS up to three times a year for DoD veterinarians wishing to improve their knowledge and skills in behavioral medicine.
 The Behavior Medicine Short Course consists of both didactic and hands-on training in a number of key areas of assessment, diagnosis and treatment.